edithturn/CKAD-training/CKAD-hands-on/Lightning-Lab-1/exercise-02/Solution.md

 kubectl get pods
 kubectl exec -it webapp-color -- sh

-# Check Services
+# Check Services, in which port is runnning the secure-service?
-kubectl get svc
+kubectl get svc # secure-service

 # Check pod webapp-color
 kubectl exec -it webapp-color -- sh